abid-salahi/File-Management-Language-DSL/docs/User-Study-Format.md

     b.
 Copy all files from one folder (i.e. the CopyFrom folder within Task-B) to another folder (have to create the second folder yourself using the language)

     c.
 Partition all files in a folder (inside Task-C folder) by size.
 Put all files < 10 MB in one subfolder, and the others in another subfolder.
-(Hint: Use ListVariable and Forloop)
+(Hint: Use ListVariable and Forloop, create new folders using the language for moving the files around)

     d.
 Partition all files in a folder (inside Task-D folder) by size and extension.
 Put all files < 10 MB AND extension jpg in one subfolder then compress this folder, and the other files move in another subfolder. (same hint as above)